jgmalcolm/jgmalcolm.github.io/_posts/2016-05-18-writing-science.md

 - as you work on your project, keep a list of interesting papers and 1-2 sentence summary of methods and results.
 String these together into discussion paragraphs.
+- where you can vent.
+You are now the expert.
+You can say whatever you believe is correct.
+It's your opinion.
+What advice do you have for those that follow your footsteps?
+What frustrations did you have during the study?
+Make some recommendations.
+Anything you wish you'd done differently?

 ## Conclusions